 - After all participants have spoken, the floor will open to those who wish to speak a second time.
 The public hearing will continue until everyone who wishes to speak, has had the opportunity to, after which the Chair will close the meeting.

 - Those appearing before the Board to provide comment must state their full name and city/community of residence for the record.

 - Direct all your comments and answers to the Chair.

 - Speak slowly and clearly.

-- Be prepared; speaking times are typically limited 3 - 5 minutes and will be confirmed by the Chair at the public hearing.
+- Be prepared; speaking times are typically limited three to five minutes and will be confirmed by the Chair at the public hearing.

-Please note that your comments, verbally or written, will be webcast live and form a part of the public record.
-Correspondence you submit will form part of the public record and will be published on the agenda and the minutes.
+Please note that your comments, verbally or written, will form a part of the public record.
+Correspondence you submit will be published on the agenda and the minutes.
 Your address will be disclosed as it informs the Board’s consideration of your opinion in relation to the subject property and is authorized under section 26c of the FOIPPA Act.
 Your phone number and email will not be disclosed.